scikit-bio/scikit-bio/README.md

 Then install scikit-bio:

     pip install scikit-bio

-If you're using a newer version of pip and scikit-bio fails to install, you may need to modify the pip command to be:

-    pip install --allow-all-external --allow-unverified scikit-bio --process-dependency-links .

 If you'd like to install the dependencies manually (or some other way than using pip), you can find those here: